obaidulsarker/database-backup-restore-scripts/PostgreSQL/Linux/README.md

-# How to take database DUMP backup from PostgreSQL server in Linux environment?
+# How to take DUMP backup from PostgreSQL and restore to another server in Linux environment?
 ## Backup process:
 You can take backup by using following scripts:
 ### dump_backup_database.sh: It will be used for fulll database backup.